top of page

 (she/her)

-M.Ed., BCBA
+M.Ed., R.B.A.
+(Ont.), BCBA

-Behaviour Specialist Associate
+Behaviour Analyst Associate

 Kate is a dedicated BCBA with more than a decade of experience working in the field of Applied Behaviour Analysis (ABA).
 She brings extensive expertise in clinical leadership, program development, and behaviour intervention.
 Kate’s approach to ABA is rooted in meeting clients and families where they are, collaboratively developing goals that are meaningful to the entire family, and ensuring she engages in assent-based practices that prioritize the dignity and autonomy of those she supports.